ABOUT

 LARA OWEN

 Dr. Lara Owen is recognised internationally for her pioneering and continuing work on menstruation.
-She is the author of the groundbreaking book, Her Blood Is Gold, holds a PhD in menstrual organization from Monash Business School, is a founding member of the Menstruation Research Network (UK), and an Honorary Research Fellow at the University of St Andrews.
+She is the author of the ground-breaking book, Her Blood Is Gold, holds a PhD in menstrual organization from Monash Business School, is a founding member of the Menstruation Research Network (UK) and an Honorary Research Fellow at the University of St Andrews.
 Lara’s fieldwork has explored menstruation and menopause across a wide range of contexts in the UK, USA and Australia.
 As a consultant she has worked for global institutions, corporations, governments, and the third sector.
-She lectures internationally and teaches a Master’s level year-long course in Contemporary Menstrual Studies to students worldwide.
+She lectures internationally and teaches a Master’s level course in Contemporary Menstrual Studies to students worldwide.
+Her most recent book, Reorganizing Menstruation, published by Oxford University Press, is now available.

 DETAILS